KimberleyEvans-Parker/KimberleyEvans-Parker/README.md

 Or another way to see what I've been working on is to visit my [website](https://kimberleyevans-parker.github.io/).

-A bit about me:  I'm a graduate engineer at Xero.
+A bit about me:  I'm a software engineer at Xero.
 I have completed university, studying Computer Systems Engineering, conjoint with Science; Logic and Computation.
 During this I learnt a range of programming languages, as well as logic, mathematics, proofs and electrical systems.
 I love problem solving and programming, which has lead to an interest in robotics, coding and algorithms.
 I also enjoy design and I am good at coming up with creative solutions and work well in a team.

 <p align="center">